SuperIlu/DOjS/README.md

 }

 /*
-** This function is repeatedly until ESC is pressed or Stop() is called.
+** This function is repeated until ESC is pressed or Stop() is called.
 */
 function Loop() {
     ClearScreen(EGA.BLACK);